FreetimeFM/Simple-Stopwatch/README.md

 ---

+## Extra Functionality
+You can get and the time elapsed in deci-seconds (one-tenth of a second) and seconds.
+This is done in the JavaScript console.

+To get time in deci-seconds, type `sw.duration`.
+To set, type `sw.duration = [value]`, where `[value]` is a positive integer.
+Ex. `sw.duration = 100` which set the stopwatch to 10 seconds.

+To get time in seconds, type `sw.durationInSeconds`.
+To set, type `sw.durationInSeconds = [value]`, where `[value]` is a positive integer.
+Ex. `sw.durationInSeconds = 10` which set the stopwatch to 10 seconds.

+---

 ## Todo List
 - [ ] Format lap times from ugly list to a neat table.
 - [ ] Update all js code to ES6 standards.